ClusterHQ/flocker/docs/labs/swarm.rst

 Alternatively - you can `compile swarm from master <https://github.com/docker/swarm#development-installation>`_ and the resulting binary will also have ``--volume-driver`` support.

-Running a Container Via Swarm
+Running a Container via Swarm
 =============================

 Here is an example of a docker run command that provisions a Flocker volume via Swarm.